-What are the differences between prepaid tuition plans and college savings plans?
+What are the differences between prepaid tuition plans and education savings plans?

 Prepaid Tuition Plans.
-Prepaid tuition plans let a college saver or account holder purchase units or credits at participating colleges and universities (usually public and in-state) for future tuition and mandatory fees at current prices for the beneficiary.
+Prepaid tuition plans let a saver or account holder purchase units or credits at participating colleges and universities (usually public and in-state) for future tuition and mandatory fees at current prices for the beneficiary.
 Prepaid tuition plans usually cannot be used to pay for future room and board at colleges and universities and do not allow you to prepay for tuition for elementary and secondary schools.

-All college savings plans are sponsored by state governments, but only a few have residency requirements for the college saver and/or beneficiary.
-State governments do not guarantee investments in college savings plans.
-College savings plan investments in mutual funds and ETFs are not federally guaranteed, but investments in some principal-protected bank products may be insured by the FDIC.
-Similar to most investments, investments in college savings plans may not make any money and could lose some or all of the money invested.
+All education savings plans are sponsored by state governments, but only a few have residency requirements for the saver and/or beneficiary.
+State governments do not guarantee investments in education savings plans.
+Education savings plan investments in mutual funds and ETFs are not federally guaranteed, but investments in some principal-protected bank products may be insured by the FDIC.
+As with most investments, investments in education savings plans may not make any money and could lose some or all of the money invested.